josephluck/resourceful/README.md

 ## Instantiation

-Each resource type follows the same basic pattern for instantiation, although specific instantiation instructions and configuration objects for each resource type can be found as links in the [Integrations](#integrations) section above.
+Each resource type follows the same basic pattern for instantiation.

-A typical resource file might look like the following:
+A typical client-side resource file might look like the following:

 #### ./resources/client/people.js